mattn/algia/README.md

 ```
 NAME:
-   algia - A cli application for nostr
+   algia - A new cli application

 USAGE:
    algia [global options] command [command options] [arguments...]

+DESCRIPTION:
+   A cli application for nostr

 COMMANDS:
+   timeline, tl  show timeline
    note, n       post new note
-   timeline, tl  show timeline
+   reply, n      reply to the note
+   renote, b     renote the note
+   vote, v       vote the note
    help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS: